jeju5/management/cs/aws/aws_developer.md

       * AWS X-Ray Segment Documents
         * configuration of segment handled by X-Ray
         * you can add custom attributes in this document
+    * X-Ray Subsegment: Additional data (for example downstream calls)
+    * Segment/Subsegment can have annotations and metadata inside
       * X-Ray Annotations: indexed key-value pairs -> to filter expressions.
       * X-Ray Metadata: unindexed key-value pairs -> not for trace searching

 * X-Ray & Fargate
   * Fargate is  serverless ComputeEngine for ECS.